ryansupak2/poliana-lego-scarface/docs/instructions.md

 ### Catwalk-Specific Combat

 * There are two modes of Combat possible on the Catwalk: Sniping (attack) and Blocking (defense).
 (Combat is only possible in the Hallway or on the Catwalk, but in completely different Modes for each).

+#### Sniping

+* In the case of the Dice roll being [1][1], aka "Snake Eyes", Player may choose to use their entire Move to "Snipe" an enemy Pawn.
+* Any enemy Pawn that is currently on any Catwalk (*not* counting the "Square F" entry Space or the "Square 4" exit Space) can be Sniped, which returns them directly to their own Jail.
+* If Player wishes to Snipe, the entire Move must be used to do so.
+No Pawn advancement or Break Out can happen on that Move.
+* Even if Player elects to Snipe, the "bonus Move" for rolling Doubles still applies.

 #### Blocking